odysseyindia/odyssey-tours/content/english/tim/itineraries/gujarat/_index.md

   - Visiting villages in the desert around Bhuj
   - Varied accommodation, from mud huts to a city mansion to palaces
   - Looking for lions in Sasangir
+  - ''
 itinerary:
   - day: 0
     item:
       - type: excursion
         url: >-
           /destinations/india/states/gujarat/cities/ahmedabad/excursions/transfer-from-airport-to-hotel/
+        title: Transfer from airport to hotel
         content: ''
         date: ''
         etd: ''
         duration: ''
       - type: city
         url: /destinations/india/states/gujarat/cities/ahmedabad/
+        title: Ahmedabad
         content: >-
           Ahmedabad is the cultural capital of Gujarat and a major textile and crafts centre.
 The city is packed with diverse architectural styles,